Learn · Accounting & bookkeeping

 Sales bookkeeping is only half the picture.
 The other half is inventory: what you paid for the units you're selling, including the landed cost of getting them to an Amazon warehouse.
 On an accrual basis, you record purchased inventory as an asset on the balance sheet, and only move its cost into cost of goods sold (COGS) when the units actually sell.
 That's what produces a true gross margin.

-Most FBA sellers underestimate COGS because they forget the costs beyond the unit price — inbound freight, customs duty, prep, and shipping into Amazon.
+Most FBA sellers underestimate COGS because they forget the costs beyond the unit price: inbound freight, customs duty, whatever a prep center for Amazon FBA charges per unit to label and polybag, and shipping into Amazon.
 Folding those into your per-unit landed cost is what separates a margin number you can trust from a guess.
-Tools like BeanHawk automate the settlement-to-journal side and keep a SKU-level inventory subledger so your COGS and gross sales tie out without manual entry, which is the part of FBA bookkeeping that otherwise eats whole weekends.
+Since Amazon now reimburses lost or damaged FBA inventory based on your sourcing cost, that same landed-cost record does double duty; it's both your COGS input and your evidence when Amazon owes you money for a lost unit.

 Frequently asked questions